 Cyclone Sidr left thousands dead and many more without food or shelter in November 2007.
 ActionAid provided food, cooking materials, water, clothing and medicine in the immediate aftermath of the cyclone.
 We also provided psychosocial care to help people deal with the trauma of losing loved ones and are continuing our work to help communities prepare for future cyclones.

 Since 2001, we've been working with poor communities living in flood-prone areas to teach disaster preparedness to young people like Salma Begum.
-As well as addressing their immediate needs with practical services such as education, healthcare and savings and credit groups, we also help community groups to lobby local authorities and influence government policies.
+We address their immediate needs with practical services such as education, healthcare and savings and credit groups.
+We also help community groups to lobby local authorities and influence government policies.

 When you sponsor a child in Bangladesh, you'll be providing the resources for real, long-term change.
 You'll get two letters a year from the child you sponsor, and updates from the country programme to tell you how the money you are spending is changing the community your child lives in.